allnulled/introspector/README.md

 # introspector

-Introspector can help to access nested properties through property selectors and to iterate through object, array, string or function properties all the same intuitive and flexible (algorythmic) way.
+Introspector can help to access nested properties through custom property selectors and to iterate through object, array, string or function properties, all of them through the same intuitive and flexible way.

 ## 1. Installation